Ashur-D/pc-collection/README.md

 - [VinStarTheme](https://www.vinstartheme.com/) (Im pretty sure this site steals other peoples themes as I asked Niivu, his content was stolen and put on there, use with caution as it may have older versions)

 - [7TSP GUI](https://www.deviantart.com/devillnside/art/7TSP-GUI-2019-Edition-804769422) (This is needed for changing the Windows icons)

+- [ExplorerTool](https://github.com/Maplespe/explorerTool) and [ExplorerBlurMica](https://github.com/Maplespe/ExplorerBlurMica) (These 2 programs from he same person are used to custimize your file explorer)